alandenison/CountWords/README.md

   input "duck", "Duck"
   output "1"

-It should ignore partial word matches when searching for words: input "Duckworth the duck" output "1"
+It should ignore partial word matches when searching for words that begin with the searched phrase: input "Duckworth the duck", "duck" output "1"

+It should ignore all partial word matches: input "goose the mongoose", "goose"
+  output: "1"

 ## Setup/Installation Requirements
 Instructions for Windows PC.